ShumailaAhmed/AI-Workshop/README.md

 ![Insert Tensor Image](https://github.com/[username]/[reponame]/blob/[branch]/image.jpg?raw=true)

-*a zero dimentional vector is called scalar
+1. a zero dimentional vector is called scalar
-*a one dimentional tensor is called vector
+2. a one dimentional tensor is called vector
-*a two dimentional tensors are matrices
+3. a two dimentional tensors are matrices
-*and 3d tensors called tensor.
+4. a 3d tensors called tensor.